 By John-Robin Middlebrook

-While the Spanish military was busy colonizing California for its resources, the Spanish Christian missionaries migrated to California to convert American Indians into children of Christianity.
-Father Serra from the Christian Franciscan order, an order best known for its vows of poverty, traveled with other Christian missionaries funded by the Spanish Empire and the Jesuits from Baja California to build missions and teach American Indians Christianity.
-On November 1, 1776, the Franciscans built the first modern building of Orange County, known as the San Juan Capistrano Mission, which became the seventh mission of twenty one in California.
+While the Spanish military was busy colonizing California for its resources, the Spanish Christian missionaries migrated to California to convert American Indians to Christianity.
+Father Serra from the Christian Franciscan order, an order best known for its vows of poverty, traveled with other Christian missionaries funded by the Spanish Empire and the Jesuits from Baja California to build missions.
+On November 1, 1776, the Franciscans built the first modern building of Orange County, known as the San Juan Capistrano Mission, which became the seventh mission of 21 in California.

 Father Serra soon fled the mission after it was built because of opposition by the American Indians.
 However, he came back and began to teach the American Indians the Christian religion and because language was such a significant barrier between the Spanish and American Indians the Christian missionaries taught American Indians practical job training skills such as tanning, winemaking, blacksmithing, small business operations, and ranching.

 Christian missionary life took place in the midst of a very aggressive military campaign by the Spanish Empire.
 The Spanish military was trying to colonize large amounts of California in hopes of eventually taking over the New World.